-An excise tax, as provided by section 4958(a)(1) of the Code, equal to 25 percent of the excess benefit amount, should be imposed on E. E is the son-in-law of A, X's founder, and as such constitutes a disqualified person under the applicable regulations.
+An excise tax, as provided by section 4958(a)(1) of the Code, equal to 25 percent of the excess benefit amount, should be imposed on D. D is the son of A, the founder of X, and as such constitutes a disqualified person under the applicable regulations.

 In addition, we note that A was founder, president, and chief executive of X. As a practical matter, he had total control of all X expenditures.
-He either approved of the excess benefit transactions by his son-in-law or he acquiesced in them.
+He either approved of the excess benefit transactions by his son or he acquiesced in them.
 If A had withdrawn funds from X and given them to his family members, there would have been no question that such gifts would be taxable excess benefits to him.
-By authorizing or allowing his son-in-law and other relatives-the natural objects of his bounty-to make unlimited expenditures of X funds for personal purposes, without any substantiation or evidence of an X business purpose, he in effect improperly removed charitable assets from X and gave them to his relatives.
+By authorizing or allowing his son and other relatives-the natural objects of his bounty-to make unlimited expenditures of X funds for personal purposes, without any substantiation or evidence of an X business purpose, he in effect improperly removed charitable assets from X and gave them to his relatives.
 Accordingly, A not only is liable for the excess benefit transactions from which he personally benefited, but also is jointly and severally liable for all the excess benefits outlined in technical advice memoranda of today regarding D, B, C, and E. See John Marshall Law School v.
 United States, supra; Code Section 4958(d)(1).